 We are a biopharmaceutical company principally engaged in the development of two unique polymer-based drug delivery technologies for the improvement of medical applications.
 Our Medusa nanoparticulate technology is designed to deliver therapeutic proteins, peptides and other large and small molecules injected subcutaneously.
+We also have developed a microparticulate adaptation of the Medusa platform which we believe offers important advantages in the delivery of smaller proteins and peptides.
 Our Micropump technology is a multiparticulate technology for oral administration of small molecule drugs with applications in controlled-release, taste-masking and bioavailability enhancement.
 Our Trigger-Lock® technology is an adaptation of Micropump designed to prevent the misuse of medications subject to abuse and to avoid dose dumping in the presence of alcohol.
-Our expertise in polymer science has also been instrumental in the development of a photochromic eyeglass lens product that was launched by Corning in 1999.